Bbenchaya/OBJ-Viewer/README.md

 ## Usage
 * Define the file you wish to open in `Parser.hpp`.
 This repo has 3 files to select from in `/resource`.
+* Left-click and hold, then move the mouse around to affect the object.
 * Right-click a shape's face to enter `picking mode`.
 Right clicking more faces would pick them too.
 The last face must be _left-clicked_ to exit picking mode.
 This would cause only the selected faces to react to the following commands:
   * Press `t`, then left-click and hold while moving the mouse to translate the object.
   * Press `r`, then left-click and hold while moving the mouse to rotate the object.